JCWasmx86/Conquer-GTK/README.md

 ## New name is needed!

-Conquer is a round-based strategy game.
-Conquer all the cities on the map.
+Conquer is a single player round-based strategy game.
+Can you conquer the entire world?
+Play Conquer to test your strategic abilities and see how creative you can get thanks to the extensible and open architecture.

 This is a reimplementation of my game [Conquer](https://github.com/JCWasmx86/Conquer) in Vala for the GNOME desktop.